kkartas/weatherdashboard/README.md

 # Weather Dashboard

 Weather Dashboard is a Python-based web application that fetches real-time weather data from the Ecowitt API, stores it in an SQL Server database, and displays it using beautiful graphics in a web interface.
-The application also includes a settings page for users to input their Ecowitt API credentials.

 ## Features